Lima Memorial Health System Logo

 • Corticosteroid medicine relieves inflammation and pain.
 It also works by not allowing thickening of the tissue to get worse.
 In some cases, it heals the tissue completely.
 Several treatments are usually needed.

-• Collagenase is a substance known as an enzyme.
+• Collagenase is a substance that is an enzyme and it breaks down collagen, which is part of the thickened tissue.
 It is injected into the thickened tissue to break it down.
-This treatment is just as effective as surgery.
+This treatment is just as effective as surgery and can be done in the office.

 Surgery may be done to remove the affected tissue.
 Surgery is usually recommended in severe cases when the finger can no longer be extended.
 Physical therapy exercises after surgery help the hand recover normal movement.

 A procedure called aponeurotomy may be recommended.
 This involves inserting a small needle into the affected area to divide and cut the thickened bands of tissue.
 There is usually little pain afterward.
-Healing is faster than surgery.
+Healing for this procedure is faster than surgery.

 Radiation is another treatment option.
 It is used for mild cases of contracture when the tissue is not so thick.
 Radiation therapy may stop or slow down thickening of the tissue.
 It is usually done only one time.